dan-mccormick/Python_Instacart_Analysis/README.md

   strategies for better segmentation based on the provided criteria.
 - The analysis will inform instacarts targeted marketing strategy.
-- Key questions include what are the busiest days of the week/time of day for instacart, how does sales performance vary across price levels product groups, and how do different demographic group's purchasing patterns vary.
+- Key questions include what are the busiest days of the week/time of day for instacart, how does sales performance vary across price levels and product groups, and how do different demographic group's purchasing patterns vary.

 ## Data
 - The data used in the analysis comes from open source data provided by Instacart, as well as a data set with customer data provided by